Faux Encaustic with Acrylics: A 2-week evening Workshop

 In this 2-week workshop, students will learn how to get similar effects to real encaustic painting and gain a better understanding of viscosity, transparency, layering, and sheen.
 We will learn how to build layers that are partially veiled to create great depth, history and mystery.

-Students will complete two 8x8 paintings on cradled wood panel and one 5x5 painting on cradled wood panel that can be given as a gift (all supplies are provided).
+Students will complete two 8x8 paintings on cradled wood panel (all supplies are provided).

 These techniques may be adapted to whatever your painting style may be: landscape, portrait, still life, surreal or abstract.
 And we will explore special effects some artists will use in conjunction with faux encaustic.